grivera64/grivera64/README.md

 ## About me 🎙

-I am currently a college student perservering to earn their B.S. in CS.
+I am currently a college student perservering to earn their B.S. in Computer Science.

 ## Interests 🧠 💡

 I am interested in 🔎
 - Software Development 💻 ⚙
-- Web Development 📶
+- Web Development 📶🌎
 - Game Development 🎮📺

 ## Programming Languages 💻🖥